Ides of March

-On the morning of March 15, 44 BC, the Ides of March, Caesar awoke to find his wife Calpurnia in a near panic.
+On the morning of 15 March 44 BC, the Ides of March, Caesar awoke to find his wife Calpurnia in a near panic.
 According to the ancients, nightmares had plagued her the night before, warning her of impending danger to Caesar.
-This was to be the last meeting between Caesar and the Senate before he left for Parthia just 3 days later.
+This was to be the last meeting between Caesar and the Senate before he left for Parthia just three days later.

 Caesar finally approached the Curia of Pompey and made his way inside.
 The Senators took their seats along with the conspirators, as if nothing was amiss.
 Trebonius kept Antony outside the meeting as planned, and Caesar took his place upon the gilded chair at the head of the forum.
 As was customary, Senators approached Caesar to petition him with various things, but this time, he was approached by 60 men bent on his death.
 With daggers concealed under their togas, they surrounded Caesar and waited for the signal that would send shockwaves rippling throughout the world.

-Despite the overwhelming assault on him, Caesar still had the presence of mind to maintain his dignity for posterity purposed.
-Resigning himself to the assassination, Caesar pulled the folds of his toga over his head so as to prevent anyone seeing his face at death.
+Despite the overwhelming assault on him, Caesar still had the presence of mind to maintain his dignity for posterity.
+Resigning himself to the assassination, Caesar pulled the folds of his toga over his head so as to prevent anyone from seeing his face at death.
 In all, Caesar was stabbed 23 times, and inevitably collapsed.
-At the foot of the blood splattered statue of his old friend, rival and son-in-law, Pompey, Gaius Julius Caesar died at the age of 55, on March 15, 44 BC.
+At the foot of the blood splattered statue of his old friend, rival and son-in-law, Pompey, Gaius Julius Caesar died at the age of 55, on 15 March 44 BC.